For train lovers everywhere, comes a fabulously energetic adventure written by the winner of the Roald Dahl Funny Prize 2011.

 Peter studied languages at Oxford and lives in Devon, England.
 He is the author of the hilarious and bestselling The Great Bottom Swap, shortlisted for the Roald Dahl Funny Prize.
 King Jack and the Dragon, illustrated by Helen Oxenbury, was shortlisted for the Kate Greenaway Medal and was among the American Library Association's Notable Children's Books of the year.
-In 2011 he won the Roald Dahl Funny Prize with Cats Ahoy!. www.peterbently.com
+He won the Roald Dahl Funny Prize with Cats Ahoy!. www.peterbently.com

 Since his 2014 debut, multi award-winning author-illustrator Steve Antony has so far written and illustrated 18 picture books and sold over one million copies worldwide, and 7 of his titles have been nominated for the Kate Greenaway Medal.